Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

 \subsubsection{Entanglement in $t\bar{t}$ production}

 Top-quark pair production is the first process that has been considered in the current run of analyses.
-In \cite{Afik:2020onf} the expected entries of the density matrix were taken from \cite{Bernreuther:2010ny} (in which they were computed for estimating classical correlations) and the concurrence computed.
+In \cite{Afik:2020onf} the expected entries of the density matrix were evaluated in the frame proposed in \cite{Bernreuther:2010ny} (in which they were computed for estimating classical correlations) and the concurrence computed.

 The dependence of the entries of the polarization density matrix in \eq{eq:Cij-top} on the kinematic variables $\Theta$, the scattering angle, and $\beta_t=\sqrt{1-4m_t^2/m_{t\bar t}^2}$, is in general rather involved but it simplifies at $\Theta=\pi/2$ for which the top-quark pair is transversally produced and the entanglement is maximal.
 To understand the behaviour in this limit, one can choose the three vectors $\{\hn,\, \hr, \,\hk\}$ to point in the $\{\hat{x},\hat{y},\hat{z}\}$ directions and denote by $|0\rangle$ and $|1\rangle$ the eigenvectors of the Pauli matrix $\sigma_z$ with eigenvalues $-1$ and $+1$, respectively; similarly, let $| {-}\rangle$ and $| {+}\rangle$ be the analogous eigenvectors of $\sigma_x$ and $|\text{ L}\rangle$ and $|\text{ R}\rangle$ those of $\sigma_y$.